 You may have noticed we’ve spent the past two weeks doing a pretty comprehensive series on material suppliers and the mechanic lien laws.
 Here’s a roundup of all those posts, which acts as a nice resource for material suppliers interested in learning more about their mechanic lien rights.Read More

 A few weeks ago, we warned that the USPS was ready to increase postage rates in 2012.
 The day of reckoning…Read More

 This past month, I’ve run a series of posts here specifically addressing preliminary notice and mechanic lien issues encountered by those in the building material supply business (Read the Supplier Series).
-It was desperately needed here on the Construction Lien Blog, as we didn’t have a plethora of resources…Read More
+It was desperately needed here on the Construction Finance Journal, as we didn’t have a plethora of resources…Read More

 If you’re the prime contractor and you contracted directly with the property owner, you’ll have a pretty good understand of who owns the property where work was performed.
 Prime contractors, however, very rarely have preliminary notice requirements.

 Instead, its the subcontractors, the sub-subcontractors and material suppliers who usually have preliminary…Read More